fast-af/developer-portal-starter/developer-portal/for-shoppers/account/updating-your-account/deleting-your-account.md

 ---
-title: Fast Shopper Account Management
+title: "Fast Shopper Docs: Deleting Your Account"
-description: How to update Fast account details
+description: How to remove your Fast account
-keywords: update Fast account details
+keywords: delete Fast account
 ---

 # Deleting your account